Jzaroli/Candidate-Search_App/README.md

 You can access the app at the link shared above or use the code base on your local machine!

 ## Technical Features
-This app uses TypesScript, React.js and the GitHub API to pull users for review as potential engineering candidates.
+This app uses TypesScript, React.js, Bootstrap and the GitHub API to pull users for review as potential engineering candidates.
 API information: https://docs.github.com/en/rest?apiVersion=2022-11-28

 A random user is first found, then this information is passed down to a child component using a second, different API call to return that user's information.
 This information is passed back up to the parent component which can then be added to local storage using the + button.
 The information in local storage is passed to the Potential Candidates page for review.
 From there, the reject button allows users to remove candidates from local storage, one by one.